 Meaning

 The message behind “Almost all of our relationships begin and most of them continue as forms of mutual exploitation, a mental or physical barter, to be terminated when one or both parties run out of goods.” revolves around love.
-It suggests that love can be found in unexpected places, making it relatable to many people's experiences.
+It suggests that real love requires care and patience, making it relatable to many people's experiences.

 Theme